 Introduction to the Philippines

-The Philippines consists of over 7,107 islands nestled between the South China Sea to the East and the Philippine Sea to the West, including some 1500 that are too small to be named.
+The Philippines consists of over 7,641 islands (up from 7,101!) nestled between the South China Sea to the East and the Philippine Sea to the West, including some 1500 that are too small to be named.
 From what I’ve experienced thus far, it is well beyond the backpacker trails of South East Asia – most days pass by without spotting another tourist at all.
 The landscape is somewhat overwhelming, even to a seasoned traveler: you can choose between limestone beaches (like those of Rai Leh in Thailand), lush jungles, swaying, vibrant coral reefs and deep, damp bat caves.

 The beautiful Apo Island: